 The way from the Marshall Islands back home to Germany is very long, so it was time for a stop in Fiji.
 The time there was used to meet a lot of people from the canoe building and green shipping sector and do some research at local museums and archives.

 One interesting project going on right now is the work Rob Denney (HarryProa) is doing with CATD (Center for Appropriate Technology and Development) right now.
-He has a 80 ft (?) cargo proa under construction is setting up a boat building course to build more smaller ones.
+He has an 80 ft (?) cargo proa under construction and is setting up a boat building course to build more smaller ones.

 Another interesting meeting took place with a group of traditional fijian canoe builders.
-It was a pleasure to share some experience from the work on the Marshall Islands.
+It was a pleasure to share some experience from the work on the Marshall Islands for the GIZ implemented Low Carbon Sea Transport project (LCST).

 We are proud and honored to get the opportunity to advocate for climate action as part of the delegation of the Marshall Islands at COP26 climate conference in Glasgow.
-We had two very nice events where we presented the achievements of Waan Aelõñ in Majel (Canoes of the Marshall Islands) in gaining climate change resilience by reviving the traditional outrigger canoe.
+We had two very nice events where we presented the achievements of Waan Aelõñ in Majel (Canoes of the Marshall Islands) in gaining climate change resilience by reviving the traditional outrigger canoe designs as part of the GIZ implemented Low Carbon Sea Transport Project (LCST).

 A recorded video of our session is here available on demand (requires free registration).